The flying fish model:

 where:

-– \(T_0\) is the reference time (time in the absence of quantum transitions),
+– \(T_0\): reference time (time flow in the absence of quantum transitions),

-– \(\alpha_s\) is a parameter determining the impact of spinor field energy density on time,
+– \(\mathcal{T}(x)\) is a factor that modulates the effect of the spinor field energy density [9

 where: